- Garden / Landscaping / Patio — 227

 DIY Home Security Systems: The Basics You Need to Know

 There are countless home security systems on the market today, which means choosing the right security system for your home can be a challenging task.
 This article will discuss different types of security systems and how they work to help you make an informed decision.

 Electric Current Alarm System

 This is the most commonly used type of home alarm.
-Basically, the system works by producing a steady current in the entry-ways.
+The system works by producing a steady current in the entry-ways.
 If an intruder attempts to open a door, the electric current will be cut off, causing the alarm to activate and create a loud noise.
 The system can also work silently, and each time there's an attempted intrusion, the silent alarm will notify the police.
-Electric current alarms can be placed in doors and windows in your home.
+Electric current alarms can be placed indoors and windows in your home.

 Wireless Alarm System

 A wireless alarm system makes use of battery-powered radio transmitters and receivers that connect various components including cameras, motion detectors, central controllers, fire and smoke detectors and siren.